flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 #### Filter to Characters or Tags
 When populated, only the listed characters, or characters with any of the selected tags, will be able to activate this entry.

-Setting the "Exclude" flag inverts this behaviour, meaning that the indicated characters and tags *cannot* activate this entry.
+Setting the "Exclude" flag inverts this behavior, meaning that the indicated characters and tags *cannot* activate this entry.

 #### Filter to Generation Triggers
 Limits the events that can trigger activation of this entry.
 When none are explicitly specified, all methods are enabled.